Number : Season 19, serial 3 of 7.

 Plot : The Doctor pilots the Tardis to the lush jungles of planet Deva Loka.
 Nyssa is left in the Tardis to rest, suffering from nervous exhaustion.
 The Doctor and Adric goto meet the local Kinda tribe and an Earth expedition team.
 Meanwhile, Tegan falls asleep at a sacred Kinda monument and is mentally attacked by a non-psychical being called – ‘The Mara’.

 Whats good : It’s a well written and deeply religious spiritual and philosophical episode of Who.

 Whats bad : Some of the execution is lacking and it doesn’t do the richness of the material justice.

 Review With Spoilers : When most people mention Kinda, it is usually preceded by a groan and followed by “…..that weird one – with the snake?”.

 To be fair, Kinda is a much deeper episode than first glance would dictate.
 Infact, there are so many themes present, it will make your head swim.
 Religion, imperialism, colonialism and spiritualism – to name but a few of the subjects on offer here.

 The central plot here is really about Tegan’s battle in the dreamworld, with a mental projection called ‘The Mara’.
 And with Nyssa not present, it gives Tegan and Adric the chance of some unfettered screentime.

-The parallels between the oppressive Earth survey team and the oppressed Kinda tribes, smack of British colonialism at its worst.
-Similarly, the Kinda tribe turn out not to be savages themselves, after all and are infact – spiritually advanced.
+The parallels between the oppressive Earth survey team and the oppressed Kinda tribes, smacks of British colonialism at its worst.
+Similarly, the Kinda tribe turn out not to be savages themselves, after all and are infact – very spiritually advanced.